 Houdini resigns

-In 1908, Harry Houdini resigned from the SAM out of protest and ongoing public feud with The Sphinx editor, Dr. A. M. Wilson.
-Wilson vowed to never publish Houdini’s name in his magazine:
+In 1908, Harry Houdini resigned from the SAM out of protest and an ongoing public feud with The Sphinx editor, Dr. A. M. Wilson.
+Wilson vowed never to publish Houdini’s name in his magazine:

 “I will never again mention his name in The Sphinx, no matter how great the provocation."